jj-zhu/jj-zhu.github.io/index.md

 To get in touch, click the icon at the bottom of the page.

 ### News and updates
+- I'm organizing a [Workshop on Optimal Transport from Theory to Applications – Interfacing Dynamical Systems, Optimization, and Machine Learning](https://sites.google.com/view/ ot-berlin-2024) (OT-DOM) in Berlin, Germany.
+March 11th - 15th, 2024.
+More information coming soon.
 - I will be teaching the [nonparametric statistics course at Humboldt University of Berlin (at master level)](https://agnes.hu-berlin.de/lupo/rds?state=verpublish&status=init&vmfile=no&publishid=207589&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung), co-lecturing with Vladimir Spokoinyi, in term 2023/24.
 More information coming soon.
 - I taught a mini-course on the optimization perspective of gradient flow dynamics, introducing (beginner-friendly) concepts of gradient flows in the Eulidean and Wasserstein space, at the [Workshop of Intelligent Autonomous Learning Systems 2023](https://www.ias.informatik.tu-darmstadt.de/Workshops/IWIALS2023).
 Lecture slides available:
   - [slides for the mini-course](https://jj-zhu.github.io/file/IWIAS-mini-course-opt-gf-aug-2023-nopause.pdf)